zxsrxt-kebab-case/lohpost-cheat/README.md

 3. tap inject
 4. enjoy

 # P.S.
-This repository just for proof of my skills in cpp
+This repository just for proof of my skills in cpp (outdated xd)